ayushmandas29/daily-coding-notes/notes/clean-code_notes.md

-# Clean Code - Note #102
+# Clean Code - Note #128

 ## Key Insight
-Composition is often preferred over inheritance
+Code should be easy to read and modify

 ## Date
-Generated on day 102 of continuous learning.
+Generated on day 128 of continuous learning.

 ## Category
 Topic: clean-code